wsttiger/cudaqx/docs/sphinx/quickstart/installation.rst

 pip install
 ^^^^^^^^^^^^

 The simplest way to install CUDA-QX is via pip.
-You can install individual components:
+(If you're on Mac, your only option is to use the Docker container as described below.)
+For pip, you can install individual components:

 .. code-block:: bash